 Unless INTPs are engaged in a stimulating theoretical conversation they are rarely chatterboxes.
 They are analytical and keep many of their judgments and thoughts internalized.
 Being criticized or pestered into talking is a sure way to make them feel uncomfortable or irritated.

-Celebrity gossip holds little to no interest for INTPs.
-People who spread rumors and share the details of other people’s lives tend to invite distrust from the INTP.
+Gossip about friends holds little to no interest for INTPs.
+People who spread rumors and share the details of other people’s lives tend to invite distrust and skepticism.
 They may be wary of forming relationships or friendships with these people.

 “Yes Or No, You Don’t Need To Explain”